 Your child may respond to an invitation to nature in book form.
 The National Association for the Education of Young Children offers a great list of nature books for kids.
 Cuddling and reading about nature can be another way to form a positive association with the outdoors and bring it into your life and home.

 If fears are keeping you or your family from enjoying the outdoors, empower yourself with information that will help you be knowledgeable and safe.
-The Centers for Disease Control and Prevention offers resources about safety around animals and hiking and seasonal safety.
+The Centers for Disease Control and Prevention offers resources about COVID-19 safety, safety around animals, and hiking and seasonal safety.

 Enjoy your time outdoors!